 11thApril 2019 (Day – 1)

-Welcome to Cusco, Peru.
+Welcome to Sacred Valley, Peru.
 Your pilgrimage begins with a welcome orientation, followed by a Satsang with Mohanji in the evening.
-Please use this day to rest and recuperate as it is important to get acclimatised to the high altitude (3,450 m).
+Please use this day to rest and recuperate while enjoying the serenity of Mother Nature.

 12thApril 2019 (Day – 2)